 There is an insightful article for those interested in governance by Taiwo Makinde titled Problems of Policy Implementation in Developing Nations: The Nigerian Experience.
 In the paper, the Makinde explains quite persuasively why policy implementation in Nigeria routinely fails with successive governments.
-He implicates, among other factors, a lack of continuity of policy implementation from a preceding government to a succeeding e.g. from Presidents Babangida to Abacha [or Jonathan to Buhari].
+He implicates, among other factors, a lack of continuity of policy implementation from a previous government to a succeeding, e.g. from Presidents Babangida to Abacha [or Jonathan to Buhari].
 Ego [of the leader] is the reason he provides for this.
-The logic is simple, it is better for the current president to sabotage the good works of a predecessor and initiate his own that will place his mention high on the lips of posterity.
-This holds true for all forms of organisation in Nigeria.
-The great exception is President Muhammad Buhari and for unusual reasons; blamocracy [and claimocracy].
-Continue reading
+The logic is simple; it is better for the current president to sabotage the good works of a predecessor and initiate his own that will place his mention high on the lips of posterity.
+It holds for all forms of organisation in Nigeria.
+The significant exception is President Muhammad Buhari and for strange reasons; blamocracy [and claimocracy].

 Natural Injection: O mi Yankius, which ones?
 I know say you go don dissect the open letter when Obasanjo send to President Buhari.
 What’s your opinion on the matter?

 Yankius: I did not and will never read it.

 Natural Injection: Really, why?
 You normally read everything.
 Wetin dey pepper you inside?

 Yankius: When Obasanjo was president of Nigeria, if anyone voiced criticism of him he simply to them dokuously to “Shut Up!” then head up.

 Natural Injection: Okay, that’s true.
 You read the letter when his own daughter, Iyabo, write take call her Papa hypocrite because of him open letter to Buhari?

 Yankius: Yesio, I don dissect the letter with many different styles.You self go like.
 But na ancient news.
 Continue reading